Bound Volume Number

 Conclusion: While this study uncovered important information regarding how perceptions, behaviors, and the work environment can affect fruit and vegetable intake, further research should incorporate worksite interventions and compare results to other campuses.

 Bickhart, Alexa Folk, "Relationship between Syracuse University Employees’ Perceptions, Behaviors, Environment, and Fruit and Vegetable Intake" (2015).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 870.

 Creative Commons License